cmantuano/askdata-docs/docs/how-to-create-a-data-card.md

 Add a new Natural Language Query.
 This component is similar to the [**Natural language Query**](#natural-language-query), please refer to the dedicated section.

 # SQL Query
-With this component you can autonomously add a new SQL query to retrieve thew results from your dataset.
+With this component you can autonomously add a new SQL query to retrieve the results from your dataset.
 If enter the **Edit** mode, you can select the dataset and modify the editor with the query you would like to execute.
-Talking about the setings panel, these are the options:
+Talking about the settings panel, these are the options:

 <p align="center">
   <img src="media/sql_query_settings.PNG" style="max-width:500px" />
 </p>

 - **Query Name**: Name of the query displayed as header
 - **Variable name**: Name of the variable to save the results to.
-You can lates access this variable from other components.
+You can later access this variable from other components.
 - **Connection**: Some datasets support a specific connection (not the centralized one) for each user that perform a query
 - **Native Type Query**: Allows to send a native query to the selected dataset.
 - **Buckets**: Buckets are the way you can configure as output more than one Data Card, choosing the dimension over the Data Card will be split